Analida's Ethnic Spoon

 4. In a small bowl mash the avocados and stir in the lime juice, black pepper and chopped cilantro.

-5. Spread 1 Tbsp of the avocado mixture down the center of a tortilla shell.
+5. Spread 1 tablespoon of the avocado mixture down the center of a tortilla shell.

 6. Add ¼ cup of the black bean mixture over the avocado, then roll up tightly.